snicker02/Catoptron3D/README.md

 of JWildfire's own `*3D` variants — the 2D source is unambiguous, the 3D promotion is a choice.
 Paste the Java for a specific `*3D` variation if you want its exact behaviour instead.

+### The symbolic batch

+Eleven more fold variations — polar, disc, diamond, handkerchief, heart, spiral, exponential, cosine, eyefish, blob, secant — were **not hand-derived**. `tools/gen-variations.py` writes down the 2D core of each once, sympy differentiates it, and the GLSL in `engine/ops.js` is emitted from that: map and Jacobian from one source, so they cannot disagree.
+Each Frobenius bound was then checked against a numerical Jacobian over a random cloud before shipping.

+The gate confirms the bounds are tight rather than merely safe — the measured ratios sit between 0.93 and 1.00, so almost no march speed is given away.
+Hand-deriving eleven Jacobians would have been eleven chances to be quietly wrong, and **a wrong norm does not throw; it punches holes in surfaces**.

+The generator also documents two things it got wrong first time: sympy's GLSL printer emits a `float pi = ...` declaration mid-expression, and GLSL ES 300 refuses to implicitly convert int to float, so bare literals like `exp(x - 1)` and `juy = 0` fail to compile.

 ## JWildfire flame import

 `import .flame` reads a JWildfire / Apophysis flame and turns it into geometry — the **linear